endrekrohn/fastws/README.md

 The current supported AsyncAPI verison is `2.4.0`.
 Once version `3.0.0` is released the plan is to upgrade to this standard.

+---
+## Example project

+If you are familiar with FastAPI and want to look at an example project using FastWS <a href="https://github.com/endrekrohn/fastws-example" target="_blank">look here</a>👨‍💻

+---

 ## Requirements